A stock purchase agreement is a contract that allows businesses to record the sale and purchase of company stock between a buyer and a seller.

-- Download a Stock Purchase Agreement (SPA) Template
+- What is a Stock Purchase Agreement?

-2. The Basics: What is Stock Purchase Agreement?
+What is a Stock Purchase Agreement?

 A stock purchase agreement (SPA), also known as a share purchase agreement, is a contract signed by both the company (or shareholders of a company) and the buyers of the stock.
 This agreement protects both the company and the buyers.
 The agreement itself lays out the sale of shares in a company and what is being obtained.

-Stock Purchase Agreement PDF Sample
+Reasons to Use a Stock Purchase Agreement

 There are a few reasons to create a share purchase agreement: